 What do you think of the Rottweiler breed?
 What personality does your Rottweiler have?
 Let us know in the comments below!

 References and Resources

-Blackshaw, JK, An overview of types of aggressive behaviour in dogs and methods of treatment Applied Animal Behaviour Science, 1991
+- Blackshaw, JK, An overview of types of aggressive behavior in dogs and methods of treatment Applied Animal Behavior Science, 1991

-Duffy, DL, et al, Breed differences in canine aggression Applied Animal Behaviour Science, 2008
+- Duffy, DL, et al, Breed differences in canine aggression Applied Animal Behavior Science, 2008

 - Stafford, KJ, Opinions of veterinarians regarding aggression in different breeds of dogs New Zealand Veterinary Journal, 1996

 - Overall, KL, Dog bites to humans – demography, epidemiology, injury, and risk Journal of the American Veterinary Medical Association, 2001

 - Haug, LI, Canine Aggression Towards Unfamiliar People and Dogs Veterinary Clinics of North America Small Animal Practice, 2008

 - Coren, S, Dog Bite Force: Myths, Misinterpretations and Realities Psychology Today

 - Sacks, JJ, et al, Breeds of dogs involved in fatal human attacks in the United States between 1979 and 1988 Journal of the American Veterinary Medical Association, 2000